Texas Bail Bond Agent Guide: Requirements and Steps

 - Be at least 18 years of age

-- Have no felony convictions or have been convicted within the past five years (nor currently charged) of a Class A or Class B misdemeanor
+- Have no felony convictions nor have been convicted within the past five years of, or be currently charged with, a Class A or Class B misdemeanor

 - Not have been dishonorably discharged from the US military

-- Not have been found incompetent by mental defect or disease
+- Not have been found incompetent by a court for mental defect or disease

 - Not have been required to register as a sexual offender in any state

-If you meet these basic qualifications, you can follow the steps below to become licensed.
+If you meet these basic qualifications, you can follow the steps below to become licensed as a PI.

 Steps to a Career as a Private Investigator in Texas

-To become a private investigator in Texas and act as a bounty hunter, you must have experience in investigation or criminal justice, pass a background check, and pass a state exam.
-Private investigators should apply for the Class A license as a sole proprietor (if you will be the only owner of the PI business).
-As you grow your business, you may become interested in increasing your licensure to include a guard company and a guard dog company.
-The text below focuses on a Class A license– the licensed required to be a private investigator and bounty hunter in Texas.
+To become a private investigator in Texas and act as a fugitive recovery agent (known in some other states as a “bounty hunter”), you must have experience in investigations or criminal justice, pass a background check, and pass a state exam.
+Private investigators working independently should apply for the Class A license as sole proprietors.
+The text below focuses on the Class A license, as it is the minimum required to become a private investigator in Texas.

 1. Obtain the required education or experience.